 Nirvana is a commercial product developed by the General Atomics Energy and Advanced Concepts group in San Diego, from a joint effort with the San Diego Supercomputing Center’s Storage Resource Broker (SRB).

-(‘Taking action on big data’ is a recurrent theme for North Carolina, as Stan Ahalt, director of the Renaissance Computing Institute (RENCI), professor of computer science at UNC-Chapel Hill, and chair of the steering committee for the National Consortium for Data Science (NCDS), discussed in his article published on the Scientific Computing World website at the end of March 2015.)
+(‘Taking action on big data’ is a recurrent theme for North Carolina, as Stan Ahalt, director of the Renaissance Computing Institute (RENCI), professor of computer science at UNC-Chapel Hill, and chair of the steering committee for the National Consortium for Data Science (NCDS), discusses in his article on these pages.

 How they work